Inria-NERV/happyFeat/docs/user_guide/install.md

 **HappyFeat** is available on [PyPI](https://pypi.org/project/happyfeat/) and [GitHub](https://github.com/Inria-NERV/happyFeat).

-!!! tip
+!!! warning
-    Using a [virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) is recommended!
+    Using a [virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) (e.g. *venv*) is **highly** recommended!

+!!! warning
+	As of version 0.2.1, HappyFeat works with **Python 3.9**.

+	Using different versions may results in crashed or unhandled errors.

 ## Official version